 You rarely hear the saying, “It's so quiet, you can hear a pin drop” anymore.
 Perhaps that's because it's rarely so quiet — not at home, not at work, not even in recreational areas such as our national parks.
 We are surrounded by sound.
 More specifically, we are surrounded by noise.

-Noise may not just be annoying; at high intensity it can be damaging.
+Noise may not just be annoying; at high intensity, it can be damaging.
 Our ears were not meant to endure a constant hail of loud sounds.
-As a result, millions of Americans suffer from noise-induced hearing loss, or NIHL.
+As a result, millions of Americans have noise-induced hearing loss or NIHL.

-A single, very loud sound (such as an explosion or gunshot) can cause NIHL, but most people get it from regular exposure to sounds of 80 dB and above.
-Whether noise is encountered on the job or in the community, most people are at risk for NIHL if they don’t take precautions.
+A single, deafening sound (such as an explosion or gunshot) can cause NIHL, but most people get it from regular exposure to 80 dB and above sounds.
+Whether the noise is encountered on the job or in the community, most people are at risk for NIHL if they don’t take precautions.
 The occupational health and safety professionals at AIHA believe that noise exposure is a growing issue in our communities and workplaces.

 Why Worry about Hearing Conservation?

-Most people suffer some loss of hearing as they age, but prolonged exposure to noise needlessly accelerates the process.
+Most people suffer some loss of hearing as they age, but prolonged noise exposure needlessly accelerates the process.
 Of the 28 million Americans who suffer some degree of hearing loss, nearly one-third have been affected, at least in part, by noise.

-Loss of hearing has an impact on every level of our lives: in the workplace, among our family and friends, and at leisure.
+Loss of hearing impacts every level of our lives: in the workplace, among our family and friends, and at leisure.
 And despite the increase in e-mail for communication, the vast majority of our interactions are in person or on the phone.
-You may experience stress if you are constantly asking people to repeat themselves or know that you are missing important pieces of information.
+You may experience stress if you constantly ask people to repeat themselves or know that you are missing important pieces of information.
 Moreover, straining to hear the dialogue in a movie theater or the high notes of a violin concerto, for example, diminishes the impact of the experience.

-Researchers also have discovered that NIHL makes it difficult to experience and enjoy not only sound but silence as well.
+Researchers have also discovered that NIHL makes it difficult to experience and enjoy sound and silence.
 Millions of Americans suffer from ringing in the ears, known as tinnitus.
 People with tinnitus hear sounds that are only in their own ears—ringing, whistling, buzzing, or clicking, for example.
-These phantom sounds can become distressing, insofar as in many cases, they never go away.
+These phantom sounds can become distressing insofar as, in many cases, they never go away.
 While there are several causes of tinnitus, NIHL has been identified as one of the most common culprits.

 Tinnitus is only one of the symptoms of NIHL.
 Other symptoms include a gradual decrease in sound or a growing distortion, particularly of speech comprehension.
-Because it comes on slowly, a person with NIHL may not be aware of the impairment at first.
-He or she may even be unconsciously compensating for the loss by reading lips or turning up the radio or television volume.
+Because it slowly comes, a person with NIHL may not be aware of the impairment at first.
+They may even be unconsciously compensating for the loss by reading lips or turning up the radio or television volume.

 Finally, unlike many injuries or illnesses, hearing loss may be permanent and irreversible.
 There are two types of noise-induced hearing loss, a temporary threshold shift (temporary loss of hearing) and a permanent threshold shift (a shift in the person’s ability to hear soft sounds).
-The hair cells in the inner ear can be bent down by low amounts of noise, but if the noise is of a long duration or extremely loud, these hair cells con be broken off and destroyed.
+Low amounts of noise can bend down the hair cells in the inner ear, but these hair cells can be broken off and destroyed if the noise is long or deafening.
 Once gone, they are gone forever.
-Recent research has now shown that even without permanent hearing loss, some bundle branches of the auditory nerve can be lost forever.
+Recent research has now shown that even without permanent hearing loss, The ear can lose some bundle branches of the auditory nerve forever.
 So even temporary threshold shifts can cause permanent damage to the ear’s nervous system.